fossephate/JoyCon-Driver/README.md

 These are the default settings:
 ```
-// there appears to be a good amount of variance between JoyCons,
-// but they work well once you find the right offsets
-// these are the values that worked well for my JoyCons:
-int leftJoyConXOffset = 16000;
-int leftJoyConYOffset = 13000;

-int rightJoyConXOffset = 15000;
-int rightJoyConYOffset = 19000;

-// multipliers to go from the range (-128,128) to (-32768, 32768)
-// These shouldn't need to be changed,
-// but the option is there if you find the joysticks aren't reaching their max values, or hit the max too early
-float leftJoyConXMultiplier = 10.0f;
-float leftJoyConYMultiplier = 10.0f;
-float rightJoyConXMultiplier = 10.0f;
-float rightJoyConYMultiplier = 10.0f;

 // Enabling this combines both JoyCons to a single vJoy Device(#1)
 // when combineJoyCons == false: